jianxiongcai/HelloSLAM/README.md

 # HelloSLAM
 # File Structure
 - data (user input folder)
-- frame_extractor: frame extraction from vedio
+- frame_extractor: frame extraction from video
 - line_extrator: line extraction from pgm files
+- 3d_point_refinement: Do some refinement on the line extracted before and output the results in a 3D line cloud way.

 # Usage
 ## Input data
-Put the input data (IMU data and vedio) in folder 'data'.
+Put the input data (IMU data and video) in folder 'data'.

 ## frame_extractor
 Run extract.m (remember to modify the target mp4 name list)